HBLL-Collection-Development/omeka-s-any-cloud/README.md

 [![StyleCI](https://github.styleci.io/repos/167904424/shield)](https://github.styleci.io/repos/167904424)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2591621.svg)](https://doi.org/10.5281/zenodo.2591621)

+# HELP REQUESTED
+**I am not able to keep up with this module as I had hoped.
+I am looking for someone interested in being added to the project that can help keep this thing up and running.
+It is used enough that I think this is a solid module and serves a lot of people well.
+If you are interested, please drop me a line.**

+**I'd love to see this become a core part of Omeka-S out of the box because saving all media to a local server is not scalable for many projects.
+Having the ability to easily store on dedicated cloud storage systems is invaluable if you need anything at any kind of medium to large scale.**

 # Any Cloud Storage (Omeka S Module)
 This module allows you to store your Omeka S files on one of the following external cloud platforms rather than the local server disk: